 The European Council recognises both the opportunities and challenges posed by increased mobility of persons, and underlines that well-managed migration can be beneficial to all stakeholders.
 The European Council equally recognises that, in the context of the important demographic challenges that will face the Union in the future with an increased demand for labour, flexible immigration policies will make an important contribution to the Union's economic development and performance in the longer term.
 The European Council is of the opinion that the long-term consequences of migration, e.g. on the labour markets and the social situation of migrants, have to be taken into account and that the interconnection between migration and integration remains crucial, inter alia with regard to the fundamental values of the Union.

 Furthermore, the European Council recalls that the establishment of a Common European Asylum System (CEAS) by 2012 remains a key policy objective for the EU.

 The European Council calls for the development of a comprehensive and sustainable European migration and asylum policy framework, which in a spirit of solidarity can adequately and proactively manage fluctuations in migration flows and address situations such as the present one at the Southern external borders.
 Serious efforts are needed to build and strengthen dialogue and partnership between the EU and third countries, regions and organisations in order to achieve an enhanced and evidence-based response to these situations, taking into account that illegal immigration enters the Union also via other borders or through misuse of visa.
+An important objective is to avoid the recurrence of tragedies at sea.
+When tragic situations unfortunately happen, ways should be explored to better record and, where possible, identify migrants trying to reach the EU.

 The European Council recognises the need to find practical solutions which increase coherence between migration policies and other policy areas such as foreign and development policy and policies for trade, employment, health and education at the European level.
 In particular, the European Council invites the Commission to explore procedures that to a greater extent link the development of migration policy to the development of the post-Lisbon Strategy.
 The European Council recognises the need to make financial resources within the EU increasingly flexible and coherent, both in terms of scope and of applicability, to support policy development in the field of asylum and migration.

 The European Council reaffirms the principles set out in the Global Approach to Migration as well as the European Pact on Immigration and Asylum.
 The European Council also recalls its conclusions of the June and October 2009 European Councils on this subject.
 It underlines the need to implement all measures in a comprehensive manner and evaluate them as decided.
-It recalls the five basic commitments set out in the Pact :
+It recalls the five basic commitments set out in the Pact: